-- Effective January 1, 2019, the City shall provide medical, dental, and vision plans (Kaiser Permanente Standard, Kaiser Permanent Deductible, Aetna Traditional, Aetna Preventive and Delta Dental self-insured plans, and Dental Health Services, and Vision Services Plan) for all regular employees (and eligible dependents) represented by Unions that are a party to the Memorandum of Agreement established to govern the plans.
-For calendar years 2020 and 2021, the selection, addition, and/or elimination of medical, dental, and vision benefit plans, and changes to such plans shall be established through the Labor-Management Health Care Committee in accordance with the provisions of the Memorandum of Agreement established to govern the functioning of said Committee. - A. An employee may choose, when first eligible for medical benefits or during the scheduled open enrollment periods, the plans referenced in 13.1 or similar programs as determined by the Labor-Management Health Care Committee. - Employees who retire and are under the age of sixty-five (65) shall be eligible to enroll in retiree medical plans that are experience-rated with active employees. - 13.1.2 New, regular employees will be eligible for benefits the first month following the date of hire (or immediately, if hired on the first working day of the month). - Employees who have worked on average thirty (30) hours per week, as determined by the City, shall be offered medical benefits per the Affordable Care Act (ACA). - Life Insurance: The City shall offer a voluntary Group Term Life Insurance option to eligible employees.
+- Effective January 1, 2019, the City shall provide medical, dental, and vision plans (with Kaiser Permanente Standard, Kaiser Permanent Deductible, Aetna Traditional, Aetna Preventive and Delta Dental of Washington as self-insured plans, and Dental Health Services, and Vision Services Plan) for all regular employees (and eligible dependents) represented by Unions that are a party to the Memorandum of Agreement established to govern the plans.
+For calendar years 2020 and 2021, the selection, addition, and/or elimination of medical, dental, and vision benefit plans, and changes to such plans shall be established through the Labor-Management Health Care Committee in accordance with the provisions of the Memorandum of Agreement established to govern the functioning of said Committee. - A. An employee may choose, when first eligible for medical benefits or during the scheduled open enrollment periods, the plans referenced in 13.1 or similar programs as determined by the Labor-Management Health Care Committee. - Employees who retire and are under the age of sixty-five (65) shall be eligible to enroll in retiree medical plans that are experience-rated with active employees. - New, regular employees will be eligible for benefits the first month following the date of hire (or immediately, if hired on the first working day of the month). - Life Insurance: The City shall offer a voluntary Group Term Life Insurance option to eligible employees.
 The employee shall pay sixty percent (60%) of the monthly premium, and the City shall pay forty percent (40%) of the monthly premium at a premium rate established by the City and the carrier.
-Premium rebates received by the City from the voluntary Group Term Life Insurance option shall be administered as follows: - 13.2.1 Commencing with the signing of this Agreement, future premium rebates shall be divided so that forty percent (40%) can be used by the City to pay for the City's share of the monthly premiums, and sixty percent (60%) shall be used for benefit of employees participating in the Group Term Life Insurance Plan in terms of benefit improvements to pay the employees' share of the monthly premiums or for life insurance purposes otherwise negotiated. - 13.2.2 The City will offer an option for employees to purchase additional life insurance coverage for themselves and/or their families.
+Premium rebates received by the City from the voluntary Group Term Life Insurance option shall be administered as follows: - Commencing with the signing of this Agreement, future premium rebates shall be divided so that forty percent (40%) can be used by the City to pay for the City's share of the monthly premiums, and sixty percent (60%) shall be used for benefit of employees participating in the Group Term Life Insurance Plan in terms of benefit improvements to pay the employees' share of the monthly premiums or for life insurance purposes otherwise negotiated. - The City will offer an option for employees to purchase additional life insurance coverage for themselves and/or their families.